Francisco-Rosa/FreeCAD-Movie/TUTORIAL.md

 #### Introduction

 The Movie workbench consists of three main parts.
 The first, Movie Camera module, is in charge of producing camera animation in isolation or together with object animations using tools from this workbench or others.
-The second one, the Movie Objects module it is possible to animate objects separate or simultaneously with the Movie Camera.
+In the second one, the Movie Objects module, it is possible to animate objects separate or simultaneously with the Movie Camera.

-The trird one, the Clapperboard module, is in charge of producing the sequences of frames that will later compose the final videos of the animations.
+The third one, the Clapperboard module, is in charge of producing the sequences of frames that will later compose the final videos of the animations.
 It has tools for creating and recording and play videos of animations within FreeCAD itself.
 As a “bonus” it also allows the production and playback of videos from external files.
 The concept of using a “Clapperboard” comes from the idea that the “action” is due to the animation (Movie Camera).

-Finaly, the connection module can provide the integration with animations from others workbenches.
+Finally, the connection module can provide the integration with animations from others workbenches.

 #### Steps for using the Movie workbench: